Heuristics Model for the Distribution of Mersennes

 Let Mn be the nth Mersenne prime.
 Take a careful look at the graph of log2(log2(Mn)) versus n.
 (That is, the logarithm base two of the logarithm base two of the nth Mersenne.)

-One can not miss that this graph is amazingly linear.
+One can not miss that this graph is amazingly linear(at least until the las dozen).
 Erhardt (and many others after him) looked at the limited data and guessed that the geometric mean of the ratio of two successive Mersenne exponents 3/2.

 Some time later Pomerance and Lenstra each (independently) [Pomerance81, p.
 101] suggested this should be 2 raised to 1/egamma or about 1.47576, not 3/2, where gamma is Euler's constant gamma.
 This is now the accepted value, but why?
 Below we will answer this question using a simple heuristic argument.
 This means we try to make it seem plausible (and eventually hope for a proof someday).